NextDesignSolutions/NextJtag/README.md

 # NextJTAG

 NextJTAG is a standalone command line utility used for accessing Xilinx FPGAs over USB.
 It supports basic operations, such as checking the temperature and loading bitstreams.
 Platform and FPGA support are fairly limited, but more are coming soon.
 To gain access to all features, a [license](#Licensing) must be purchased.
+Check the [releases](../../releases) to download the latest binaries.

 ## Supported Features